Do LGBT conservatives still have faith that Trump will protect workers' rights?

 As the case made its way through the system, Zarda passed away in 2014 in a base-jumping accident but the federal lawsuit remained.
 And then last week, amid the news of potential health care repeal, attempts to stem leaks from the White House and a ban on transgender individuals serving in the military, the Department of Justice filed a brief siding with Altitude Express.
 The Civil Rights Act does not protect employees from discrimination based on sexual orientation, the Department of Justice argued in the brief.
 There is currently no nation-wide law protecting lesbian, gay, bisexual and transgender (LGBT) employees from workplace discrimination.

 The Justice Department brief comes six months into Trump’s presidency which some expected would expand protections for the LGBT community rather than roll them back.
-Early on, Trump appointed Jeff Sessions, who opposed same-sex marriage while serving in the Senate, to the post of Attorney General of the United States.
+Early on, Trump appointed Jeff Sessions, who opposed same-sex marriage while serving in the Senate, to the post of attorney general of the United States.
 And more recently, the Trump administration declared a ban on transgender members of the military.

 Unlike other Republican presidential candidates, Trump openly courted the LGBT vote while out on the campaign trail — holding a rainbow pride flag at a campaign rally, stating that the matter of same-sex marriage was “settled” and promising that he will “fight” for the LGBT community.